Corey Bailey

 audio tape is completely different.

-The digital audio formats that have exhibited problems (so far) are: DA88, DAT and
+The digital audio formats that have exhibited problems (so far) are: DA88, DAT

-deck while you figure out the problem.
+playback deck while you figure out the problem.
+The good news is that these

 When preparing to transfer any cassette based tape, fast-forward and rewind the